'Outpost' shares detailed look at upcoming base-building shooter

 The Steam page for Outpost confirms that the game will feature online co-operate play.
 Additionally, it states that the gameplay will be composed of collecting resources, raising outposts and fighting off enemies.
 Outpost is also planned to have multiple game modes and feature battles “filled with random elements”, implying a level of procedural generation to keep the game feeling fresh.

+Plot-wise, the player will be playing as an operative known as a ‘Collector’, soldiers who wield ‘Eclipse Rifles’ and are tasked with collecting resources from around the map to bring back to their base.
+It seems likely Outpost will feature a preparation phase where the player gathers resources to bolster the defences of their base followed by a ‘horde’ style phase where they will have to repel waves of enemies.

-It also appears there will be environmental mechanics as the trailer ends with the player being crushed by a pillar which materialised above them before dropping downwards.
+Outpost also appears to have environmental mechanics as the trailer ends with the player being crushed by a pillar which materialises suddenly in the air.

+There is a three-week closed playtest currently ongoing for Outpost which began on June 10 so development is certainly well underway.
+However, there is no news of any potential release date currently.

 Check out every other Summer Game Fest announcement here, or anything announced during the Summer Of Gaming 2022 here as well.